 WORKING GROUP ASSESSMENT OF DCP 211 FOLLOWING INDUSTRY CONSULTATION

 After reviewing the consultation responses, the Working Group discussed the Change Proposal.

+The group noted that the DCUSA Competition Law Dos and Don’ts document (Attachment 6) states that Working Group members should not share “information which is of a type not easily available amongst parties and/or is likely to influence competitive behaviour.”
+This supports the view that change process documents should be made available.

+It was also noted that the website terms and conditions (Attachment 7) specify that…

 The Working Group was split as to whether the publication of DCUSA documents on the public facing DCUSA website should be applied from 31 May 2014 (as suggested by the proposer of DCP 211) or from the date that the CP is implemented, and whether historical documents should be available on request.
 The Group decided that an Alternative (DCP 211A) should be raised so that Parties have the opportunity to vote on two options.

 The DCP 211 legal text is provided as Attachment 1 and the Alternative legal text is provided as Attachment 2.

 Differences between DCP 211 and DCP 211A